mxz7/nypsi/index.md

 -   your server **must** have less than 150k members
 -   your server owner must have an economy profile

-the quick fix for this is to simply check the server owner's balance using the `$bal` command, if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)
+the quick fix for this is to simply check the server owner's balance using the `$bal` command, if this doesn't work, try paying the owner with `$pay @owner 1`

+if you need further help, feel free to join the [support server](https://discord.gg/hJTDNST)

 ### when will karmashop be open